 ETF comparisons

-The most-searched ETF head-to-heads, each compared on what they track, expense ratio, dividend yield, holdings overlap, and who each suits.
+These are the most-searched ETF head-to-heads, each compared on what the two funds track, their expense ratios, dividend yields, how much their holdings overlap, and who each suits.
 Two funds that look similar can own very different things, or own almost the same things at different costs, so the right pick depends on what you already hold.
 Pick a pair below.

 VOO vs VTIS&P 500 vs CRSP US Total Market